 Reason #5: Effects!

 Gain access to Pioneer DJ’s famous Color FX and more.

 Matt explains how Rekordbox gives DJs a more affordable entryway into the effects found on Pioneer DJ hardware mixers.
-“Basically every effect that has every been put on a DJM mixer — all the effects that have helped make Pioneer DJ a leader in hardware — is all available inside the software.
+“Basically every effect that has ever been put on a DJM mixer — all the effects that have helped make Pioneer DJ a leader in hardware — is all available inside the software.
 There’s even a Rekordbox “RMX Effects” expansion available that will add the famous effects from the Pioneer DJ RMX-1000 Remix Station standalone hardware processor.
 Having Rekordbox is almost like having all Pioneer DJ’s hardware, because the same effects are built in,” he says.

 “For instance, every channel on DJM mixers has a Color FX section.
 On a lot of DJ controllers’ mixer sections, this knob will only control a filter.
 But on Pioneer DJ mixers, that knob can be changed from being a filter to being a sweep effect, or a dub echo, or all these different effects.
 All those are available in the software.
 And the effects are easier to use because of the pad mode, where you can actually trigger effects by playing the pads.
 Instead of trying to work three or four knobs together at one time, you can program different effects to the push of a button, and it’s customizable.”

 One of Rekordbox’s lesser-known features is a mobile app that syncs with your music collection, giving you access to your music when you’re on the go.
 “And not only can you listen to music, you can set your My Tags data, set cue points, make playlists, and do music management from your mobile device,” describes Matt.